 Our single-cell dispensing technology enables label-free cell isolation based on imaging.
-In addition, cells can be sorted based on fluorescent markers, to exclude dead cells or target sub-populations.
-The cell isolation process is documented by a series of images.
-This provides evidence that a single cell was indeed isolated, but also provides access to the cell morphology, such as size, roundness or fluorescent intensity.
+In addition, cells can be sorted based on fluorescent markers to exclude dead cells or target subpopulations.
+The cell isolation process is documented by a series of images that provide proof of successful single-cell isolation and insight into cell morphology such as size, roundness or fluorescent intensity.
 These parameters can be directly linked to the library size or the sequencing data.

-Prerequisites for accurate single-cell analyses and preparation of Next-Generation-Sequencing libraries are the efficient isolation of cells from the bulk sample and their precise deposition into PCR plates.
-Our single-cell dispensing instruments can be equipped with an Automated offset correction (AOC) module to ensure that cells are deposited into the center of each well, allowing for cell lysis in sub-microliter volumes (e.g. 350 nl).
+Accurate single-cell analyses and Next-Generation Sequencing (NGS) library preparation require efficient isolation of cells from the bulk sample and their precise deposition into PCR well plates.
+Our F.SIGHT OMICS is equipped with an automated offset correction (AOC) module that ensures cells are deposited into the center of each well, allowing cell lysis to occur in submicroliter volumes.

-Typically, cDNA amplification from single cells results in uneven concentrations, which may require normalization to ensure an even read distribution for all cells.
-Hundreds of libraries can be quantitated and normalized within minutes using the I-DOT which allows for highly multiplexed dispensing of up to 96 reagents in parallel.
+The I.DOT can dispense nanoliter droplets ranging from 8 nl to 50 nl.
+This flexibility enables miniaturization in many different chemistries for OMICS analysis.
+From the very start of the workflow, hundreds of libraries can be quantitated and normalized within minutes using the I.DOT, which allows for highly multiplexed dispensing of up to 96 reagents in parallel.

 The ability to index NGS libraries with unique DNA barcodes provides the basis for high-throughput single-cell sequencing.
 For single-cell full-length transcript sequencing or whole exome sequencing, individual libraries are usually indexed after amplification and fragmentation.
-Other RNA-seq protocols such as CEL-Seq2 make use of early barcoding and pooling of single cells, requiring the addition of hundreds of barcoded primers before reverse transcription.
-Any cross-contamination between barcode primers has to be avoided, since it would make proper de-multiplexing impossible.
+Other RNA-seq protocols, such as CEL-Seq2, make use of early barcoding and pooling of single cells, requiring the addition of hundreds of barcoded primers before reverse transcription.
+Any cross contamination between barcode primers must be avoided, since it would make proper demultiplexing impossible.

 Performing complex tasks at unrivaled speed